Configuration

 // Change to intercept different URLs

-await interceptor.apply({
+await interceptor.enable({

 urls: [new RegExp('https://cdn.example.com/.*')]